sjn/introducing-se/docs.md

 * Do you want to learn, teach or empathize?
 * Are you also open to changing your own mind?
 * Be honest about your intentions upfront
-* And [share](#/8) this method too!
+* Maybe [share](#/8) this method too!

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")

-Many are uncomfortable with conversations that seem *scripted*.
-Don't stick just to the examples here – there's more to learn!
+Many are wary of "scripted" conversations.
+Don't use just these pages – there's more to learn

 \
-When unsure, try to focus on *technique rebuttal* instead of *topic rebuttal*, unless you are an expert on the topic.
+Unsure?
+Aim for *technique rebuttal* instead of *topic rebuttal*, unless you're an actual expert

 \
-SE is NOT about creating *gotcha moments* like the original Socratic Method.
+Unlike the Socratic Method, SE avoids *gotcha* moments.
-Instead, aim for trust, learning and exploration.
+Instead, aim for epistemological exploration

 [comment]: # (!!!)